natefrog808/Visually-aware-agent/README.md

-## Visual AI Agent Skeleton with Daydreams and O[mniParser
+## Visual AI Agent Skeleton with Daydreams and OmniParser

 # Overview
 This project provides a skeleton base for integrating Daydreams with OmniParser to create an AI agent capable of understanding and interacting with graphical user interfaces (GUIs).
 It's designed as a starting point for developers to customize, extend, and adapt to specific use cases involving visual parsing and AI-driven decision-making.